segmentio/segment-docs/src/engage/audiences/recommendation-audiences.md

 - **Upselling**: Identify an audience of users who regularly interact with your free service and send them a promotion for your premium service.
 - **Ranking**: Identify an audience of users who frequently interact with one category of your website and send them a promotion that contains only items from this category.
 - **Moving excess inventory**: Identify an audience of users who are in the top 5% of purchasers for a specific brand you sell and send them a coupon for the excess inventory you have of that brand.
-- **Next best action**: Identify an audience of users who frequently read articles in your website's "sports" category and recommend those users your latest sports article.
+- **Next best action**: Identify an audience of users who frequently read articles in your website's "Sports" category and recommend those users your latest sports article.
 - **Increasing average order value (AOV)**: Identify an audience of users who frequently interact with the "For Kids" section of your website and send them a back to school promotion in August, with free shipping after a set price threshold.

 ## Create a Recommendation Audience